-Tima Soni of ICC presents on Cloud Security for Social Good
+Tima Soni of UNICC presents on Cloud Security for Social Good

 The Cloud Security Alliance (CSA), a leading organization dedicated to defining standards, certifications and best practices to ensure a secure cloud computing environments, held their annual congress Dec.
 10-13 in Orlando, Florida.
 The congress was co-hosted by MIS Training Institute (MISTI), an international leader in audit, IT audit and information security training, with offices in Boston and London.
 This year’s event focused on areas of growth in cloud security, including standardization, transparency of controls, mobile computing, Big Data in the cloud, innovation and social good.